The agency model is a massive success in the business world.

 Let’s stick with the creative agency example when examining structure.

-An in-house internal agency’s structure will match that of an external agency, for the most part.
-There’ll be a hierarchy in place, with the agency’s head at the top.
-Underneath that agency head will be departments within the creative team, including Finance, Technology, and Product Design.
-Collectively, they’re responsible for keeping the team running and ensuring it has the agency management software it needs.
+An internal agency’s structure usually matches that of an external agency.
+The agency’s head sits at the top of a hierarchy.
+Underneath the agency head are departments within the creative team, including Finance, Technology, and Product Design.
+Collectively, they keep the team running and ensure it has the agency management software it needs.

 However, it’s here where you may see the first key difference: